lwjglgamedev/lwjglbook-bookcontents/chapter-20/chapter-20.md

 }
 ```

 You can see that we now have to bind the array of texture samplers and activate all the texture units.
 In addition to that, we iterate over the entities and set up the uniform values for the model matrices.
-The next step is to setup the `drawElements` array uniform withe the proper values for each of the entities that will point to the index of the model matrix and the material index.
+The next step is to setup the `drawElements` array uniform with the proper values for each of the entities that will point to the index of the model matrix and the material index.
 After that, we call the `glMultiDrawElementsIndirect` function to perform the indirect drawing.
 Prior to that, we need to bind the buffers that hold drawing instructions (drawing commands) and the VAO that holds the meshes and indices data.
 But, when do we populate the buffer for indirect drawing?
 The answer is that this not need to be performed each render call, if there are no changes in the number of entities, you can record that buffer once, and use it in each render call.
 In this specific example, we will just populate that buffer at start-up.
 This means, that, if you want to make changes in the number of entities, you would nee to re-create that buffer again (you should do that for your own engine).

 The method that actually builds the indirect draw buffer is called `setupStaticCommandBuffer` which is defined like this: